When Will The Pandemic End?

-MINNEAPOLIS (WCCO) — With vaccination rates ticking up, and COVID-19 cases down, people are starting to ask: When will the pandemic end?
+MINNEAPOLIS (WCCO) — As COVID-19 vaccinations rise, case counts, hospitalizations and deaths have fallen.
+So, 15 months after the pandemic started, people are beginning to ask: When will it end?
+Good Question.

-As Heather Brown found in the video above, the answer is complicated.
+“This is not going to have a definitive ending that we sometimes see with outbreaks,” said Jan Malcom, Minnesota’s Commissioner of Health.
+“It’s a global phenomenon.”

+It was March 11, 2020, when the World Health Organization officially declared the COVID-19 pandemic.
+According to the WHO, the declaration is a way to characterize an outbreak, but it holds no official meaning.
+It will no longer be considered a pandemic when the worldwide spread stops.

 More On WCCO.com: